tidy-finance/website/docs/10_introduction.md

 ## # ... with 2,542 more rows
 ```

 `tq_get` downloads stock market data from Yahoo!Finance if you do not specify another data source.
-The function returns a tibble with eight quite self-explanatory columns: *symbol*, *date*, the market prices at the *open, high, low* and *close*, the daily *volume* (in number of shares), and the *adjusted* price in USD.
-Notice that the adjusted prices are corrected for anything that might affect the stock price after the market closes, e.g., stock splits and dividends.
+The function returns a tibble with eight quite self-explanatory columns: *symbol*, *date*, the market prices at the *open, high, low* and *close*, the daily *volume* (in number of traded shares), and the *adjusted* price in USD.
+The adjusted prices are corrected for anything that might affect the stock price after the market closes, e.g., stock splits and dividends.
 These actions do affect the quoted prices, but they have no direct impact on the investors who hold the stock.

 Next, we use `ggplot2` to visualize the time series of adjusted prices.